na-na-hi/renget/archive/smgenskins.md

    - /

  - Anhur
-   - Starslayer Anhur's modified Basic Attack animation (shooting a smalL VFX laser from his Spear, instead of throwing the Spear, and the glare VFX / loud SFX on his 1 / Pillar is enough to net it an SPL ban. *Not that it really matters at this point, since the last *(and only time you could get it)* was as a Ranked Reward from Season 3, with not even Skin Boosters letting you take it on loan.
-But hey, if youre one of the 14 players that both played enough ranked to get it and are still around, the SPL are sneething about it.*
+   - Starslayer Anhur's modified Basic Attack animation *(shooting a smalL VFX laser from his Spear, instead of throwing the Spear)*, and the mesh-glare VFX + loud SFX on his 1 / Pillar is enough to net it an SPL ban. *Not that it really matters at this point, since the last \*(and only time you could get it)\* was as a Ranked Reward from Season 3; not even Skin Boosters letting you take it out on loan.
+But hey, if youre one of the 14 players that both played enough ranked to get it, and are still around, the SPL are sneething about it.*
    - You may have heard that Olympian Anhur offers Skin Advantage.
 This used to be true - projectiles were bugged to be inverted for a long time, meaning that the damaging-tip of his Spear came after being hit by the pole as it phased through you *(which was doubly-worse, as Olympian uses a double-ended Javelin, as oppose to a clear End-Tip Spear)*.
 It also messed with his throwing animation *(as it would immediately invert forward as it left his hand)*, making it hard to play around his Basics.
 This has been fixed. *Despite this, old habits die hard, and Olympian is still a semi-notorious skin of choice for many tryhard Anhurs.*

  - Anubis
-   - Edge of 1 / Breath for Stargate is less pronounced.
+   - Stargate Anubis has a feinter trail-off for the edge of his 1 / Breath

  - Ao Kuang
    - Vampire Bloodline Ao Kuang uses a rapier, and his 2 / Mini-dragons are replaces with small Bats